DavidValin/tinybackup/README.md

 <img src="https://raw.githubusercontent.com/DavidValin/tinybackup/master/diagram.png"  alt="Tinybackup" />

-This is a simple bash shell script that creates and restores encrypted a folder backup using GPG.
+This is a simple bash shell script that creates and restores an encrypted backup using GPG.

 #### Install